-Meet my new favourite breakfast buddy: Miso Soup!
+Meet my new favourite breakfast buddy: this easy Miso Soup with Shiitake mushrooms!
 I know it might sound weird, but I can promise you, it's weirdly wonderful :).

 Actually, let me backtrack a little bit and tell you how I got to swap my fruity porridge for soup...

 As those of you who have been reading the blog for some time know, I'm studying to be a nutritional therapist (Yup, Still.
 In year 2.
 One more year to go.
 And in case it's not blatantly obvious: I CAN'T WAIT TO GRADUATE! ;)).
 As part of my studies we were asked to partake in a diet experiment; we had to live a particular diet and lifestyle for one week and then write a report about our experience.
 Cool huh?

 By the time I had a chance to look at the options available to us, most of the diets were already taken:( and I was left with only 4 possibilities: FODMAP, the GI diet, macrobiotic diet and the blood type diet.
 Sorry, but this was a no brainer for me.
 As a massive Madonna fan (this is her best album ever and this my favourite tune) I knew full well that Madonna partly attributed her healthy body to her macrobiotic diet and so I HAD to give it a try.

 Macrobiotics is a diet and lifestyle with a truly holistic outlook; it focuses on creating harmony between us humans and the enviornment we live in.
 It aims to do so by emphasizing the importance of eating a whole and natural diet that is seasonal and local, thereby putting less strain on the environment.
 Grains and legumes form a key part of the diet as do fermented, raw, cooked and steamed vegetables.

 So what would a macrobiotic meal actually look like?